 - The board of director position(s) being vacated by the end of the elected term of office shall be filled by a plurality vote, through secret letter balloting of the members of the Society, prior to December 31 of the year that precedes the start of the term in office.
 In the case of a tie, a runoff election by the members will be held.
 If less than a quorum of the membership votes in a given election, another election will be held.

 - A valid vote is one that is received in the Society's administrative offices not later than the end of the designated voting period.
 Votes may be submitted in either written form or by electronic mail.

 - The nominating committee shall appoint two or more people to count the valid votes and collate the election results.

 - The results of the election will be announced at the Society's annual business meeting.

-- The Board of Directors or the President may establish permanent and ad hoc committees for the purpose of carrying out the objectives of the Society.
+- The Board of Directors or the President may establish, modify, and dissolve any permanent and ad hoc committee for the purpose of carrying out the objectives of the Society.

 - The Board of Directors shall fix the membership dues and registration fees as required.